disco-io/sophia/thoughts.md

 the house fell quiet
 the pianos gathered dust
 <br>
-now only my parents’ murmurs remain
+now only my parents’ whispers remain
 coffee at nine instead of seven
-afternoon tea steeped in sunlight
+afternoon tea bathed in sunlight
 two empty chairs, fewer pastries
-no doors slamming
+no more slamming doors
-no footsteps on the stairs
+no more footsteps on the stairs
 <br>
-and when we’re back
+and when we return
-to us it’ll feel like we never left
+for us it’ll feel like we never left
-but to them
+but for them
 they’ll remember how quiet it felt

 # ▷ "I ___ you, So"